crg20/metalk8s/docs/operation/upgrade.rst

 ******************
 .. note::

-    MetalK8 supports upgrade **strictly** from one supported minor version to another.
+    MetalK8s supports upgrade **strictly** from one minor version to another.
     For example:

     - Upgrade from 2.0.x to 2.0.x
     - Upgrade from 2.0.x to 2.1.x